Shoe Advice - Choosing the Right Running Shoes

 Stability running shoes are designed to offer, where required, differing degrees of additional stability to the lower leg (controlling excessive rotation of the heel and shin) and should complement your natural running style rather than forcefully changing it.
 This can be done through the use of one or a combination of technologies built into stability shoes (different brands use different technologies, all of which can feel very different but are designed to do a similar job).

 All Run4It stores offer a free analysis and shoe fitting service called +runlab.
-This service is currently available by appointment only.
+This service is available as a walk-in service, although we highly recommend booking in order for us to ensure that we're available to help you at the time that best suits you.
 Book an appointment online: run4it.com/book

 We’ll talk through your requirements, your running and injury history, figure out the running feel and experience you’re after, then get you on the treadmill to let us record and have a close look at what’s going on in your gait cycle (you may be surprised!).
 Based on the findings we’ll recommend and talk you through some shoes which may fit the bill, let you try them on the treadmill, and record you running in each of them to ensure they are suitable for your individual needs.
 Then, finally, we’ll discuss which pair feels best for you and ensure you leave happy in the knowledge that you’ve bought the very best shoe to enhance and improve your running experience!